-The ice caves are usually not accessible until February or March and only if conditions allow.
+In general, the ice caves are usually not accessible until February or March and then only if conditions allow.

 When ice caves are accessible - $5/person (16 years and older).
 This is only in effect when the ice caves are officially deemed accessible by the National Park Service staff.
 It is a "special event" fee in order to pay for the extra staff and resources required to accommodate people in an area that is not normally accessible to the public.